Skip to content

 JEDAI Pillars

-Each JEDAI Pillar outlined here is intended to organize the Museum’s priorities, successes, experiments and goals.
-These guiding questions should be applied to our day-to-day work and big-picture strategic planning alike, holding ourselves and the organization accountable to JEDAI principles.
+Each JEDAI Pillar outlined here is intended to organize the Museum’s priorities, successes, experiments, and goals.
+These guiding questions are applied to our day-to-day work and big-picture strategic planning alike, holding ourselves and the organization accountable to JEDAI principles.

 Art & Programs